JPipkin/SFDC-Record-Type-Picklist/ReadME.md

 There is 1 method, getSelected(), that will return the value of the field if the "value" attribute is not set.
 Usage:
 <pre>var selectedValue = component.find('mypicklist').getSelected();</pre>

+#### Build Your Own UI

+If you want to display the picklist values based on record type and dependencies in a different way, use the component "RTPL_RecordTypePicklistValues."
+This component will retrieve the picklist properties and return the information.
+Here are the attributes:
+- sobject: SObject API Name that holds the field.
+Required if sobjectField is not supplied
+- recordTypeId: Record Type Id.
+Required if recordTypeName is not supplied
+- recordTypeName: Record Type label.
+Required if recordTypeId is not supplied
+- recordTypeProperties: The picklist properties returned by the User Interface API.
+Returns instance of RTPL_PicklistValues wrapper.
+- sobjectField: Fully qualified API name.
+If provided, sobject and fieldName are not used
+- fieldName: The field API name